-Does your internal communications tone of voice reflect your brand and your culture?
-Or does it sound like corporate speak?
+Does your internal communications tone of voice sound like corporate speak — or like it was copied and pasted directly from an AI platform?
 How your brand communicates with employees is just as important as how it speaks to customers or clients.
-Tone of voice is a powerful tool for connecting with employees — or it can backfire on you.

 Here are five things you might want to avoid in your tone of voice: